Day 4 – continued

 We woke up the next day to a splendid morning, lovely views up the valley to the Jungfrau massif from the campsite.

 The other reason we’d chosen said camping was that it was within 5 minutes walk of the Trümmelbach falls.
 These falls are the outpouring of the Eiger, Mönch and Jungfrau glaciers, and thunder down through the inside of the rock – it’s really quite a spectacle for the senses.
-We were able to get this in (it takes about 45 minutes) before having to leave the campsite at 11am the next morning, so didn’t have to worry about parking Berta there, although there would have been no problem.
+We were able to get this in (it takes about 45 minutes) before having to leave the campsite at 11am, so didn’t have to worry about parking Berta there, although there would have been no problem.

 We also got a great view back down to the campsite from the falls – and the huge U-shaped valley walls.